incesubaris/Coursera/Object Oriented Programming in Java Specialization/Java Programming Solving Problems with Software/README.md

 6. Develop a set of test cases as part of developing a program;
 7. Create a class with multiple methods that work together to solve a problem; and
 8. Use divide-and-conquer design techniques for a program that uses multiple methods.

+### This course is part of multiple programs

+This course can be applied to multiple Specializations or Professional Certificates programs.
+Completing this course will count towards your learning in any of the following programs:

+ - Object Oriented Programming in Java Specialization
+ - Java Programming and Software Engineering Fundamentals Specialization